OluwatobiRichard/requirement-analysis/README.md

 Requirement Validation:
 The final crucial step is to verify that the documented requirements accurately reflect the stakeholders' true needs and that they are achievable within project constraints.
 This involves reviewing the requirements with stakeholders to obtain their sign-off.
 Techniques include requirement reviews, walkthroughs, prototyping, and developing test cases against the requirements.
 Validation ensures that the development team will build the right product and avoids costly rework later in the SDLC.

+Types of Requirements
+Functional Requirements ⚙️
+Definition: Describe what the system should do.
+Examples: User authentication, property search, booking system, user registration.

+Key Functional Requirements:

+Search Properties: Users should be able to search for properties based on various criteria such as location, price, and availability.
+User Registration: New users should be able to create an account with personal details and login credentials.
+Property Listings: Display properties with essential details and images.
+Booking System: Users should be able to book properties, view booking details, and manage their bookings.
+User Authentication: Secure login and registration process for users.
+Non-functional Requirements 🛡️
+Definition: Describe how the system should perform.
+Examples: Performance, security, scalability, usability, reliability.

+Key Non-functional Requirements:

+Performance: The system should load pages within 2 seconds and handle up to 1000 concurrent users.
+Security: Ensure data encryption, secure login, and protect against common vulnerabilities.
+Scalability: The system should be able to scale horizontally to handle increased traffic.
+Usability: The application should have an intuitive UI/UX, making it easy for users to navigate and perform tasks.
+Reliability: The system should have an uptime of 99.9% and recover quickly from any failures.